The Basics about Divestment

-At this time, the divestment movement is growing internationally, including hundreds of universities, cities,
+At this time, the divestment movement is growing internationally, including hundreds of universities, cities, and other denominations.

 We have an opportunity to be part of this worldwide divestment movement.
 Recall for just a moment how powerful past movements have been – they have led to the abolition of slavery; stopped wars; provided civil rights to all citizens regardless of their skin color and most recently led to the end of Apartheid in South Africa.
 Movements change society.
 Movements are of the moment.
 This overture asks Presbyterians to join a movement to save the planet by pressuring the fossil fuel industry to stop the production of fossil fuels.
 The underlying moral imperative for the church, in keeping with God’s covenant with all things alive and yet to be born (Genesis 9), is to withdraw its support from companies that profit from destroying creation.